 Kirstin and Robbie Schaldemose Memorial Scholarship - is presented to a student who has overcome adversity and shows compassion for others.
+The recipient would have a high academic standing and has plans to go on to post-secondary education.

-Pembina Trails School Division & FRC Academic Excellence Awards (2nd & 3rd Place Awards) - is awarded to two students who have demonstrated academic excellence in Grades 10, 11 & 12.
+Pembina Trails School Division & FRC Academic Excellence Awards (2nd & 3rd Place Awards) - are awarded to two students who have demonstrated academic excellence in Grades 9, 10, 11 & 12.
 A minimum average of 85% in all grades is required.